choppystick/PyDoku/README.md

 ---

-Enjoy playing Sudoku!
+Enjoy playing PyDoku!
 If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.